-From there, select up to seven related settings found under Active hardware monitoring graphs.
+From there, select up to seven related settings found under Active Hardware Monitoring Graphs.
 These include Framerate, Framerate Min, Framerate Avg, and more.
-Click to the left of each setting to enable (green checkmark).
+Click to the left of each setting to enable (green check mark).

 Finally, be sure to enable Show in On-Screen Display located just under Graph Columns.
 Click Apply followed by OK to complete.

 Windows/Xbox 10 Game Bar